Rust Removers That Actually Work—We Put the Top Products to the Test

 Naval jelly is very strong but also caustic and quite unpleasant to work with; there are plenty of alternatives that are safer and easier to use.
 They can also be equally effective, though they take longer to work.
 We’ll look at relative timings in a moment.

-With minor rust stains on clothing and other fabrics, strong rust removers need to be avoided.
-The same may be true of rust on kitchen and bathroom ceramics.
+With minor rust stains on clothing and other fabrics, it is best to avoid strong rust removers.
+The same may be true of rust on kitchen and bathroom ceramics, which may be better treated with an all-purpose cleaner.
 It’s important to choose the most appropriate product rather than the strongest.
 Our top picks offer a variety of examples.

 Future protection relates to rust removers and rust converters used for cars, tools, and other hardware.
 Some manufacturers claim that their product prevents rust from reforming, ever.
 This is often true for rust converters that have changed the chemical composition of the rust.
 Rust removers often state a specific period of ongoing protection.
 However, any untreated steel will rust eventually, so some kind of paint or other coating will need to be applied to prevent this.